A simple formalization of alpha-equivalence: A substitution function

 Next, we can prove a substitutivity principle, which states that substituting $\alpha$-equivalent terms into a term yields $\alpha$-equivalent results.
 This property is formalized in Rocq as follows:

 Finally, we can also prove a general congruence rule, which states that substituting a term into $\alpha$-equivalent terms results in $\alpha$-equivalent terms.
 This is formalized in Rocq as follows:

-\section{a substitution function}
+\section{A substitution function}

-The relational definition for substitution is convenient for proofs about substitutions, as the theory does not care which fresh variables are picked.
+The relational definition for substitution is convenient for proofs about substitutions.
 However, a relational definition is not directly suitable for computing a term and for use in a computational semantics.
+Thus, we prefer a function that performs renaming and substitution in one pass, i.e., the function implementing capture-avoiding substitution.
+We define this function by combining simple substitution (\lstinline|ssubst|) with renaming variables where needed.

+First, to prove termination below, we define the \emph{height} of terms and show that simple substitution with a variable does not alter the height.
+Thus, we define and prove:

-Moreover, the usual definition of a substitution function is not primitively recursive and, therefore, requires a non-trivial termination proof in Rocq.
-Thus, we define substitution as a monadic procedure \lstinline|subst'| and later use it to define a pure function \lstinline|subst : Lam -> V -> Lam -> Lam|.
+We now define the capture-avoiding substitution function.
+As its definition is not primitive-recursive, and requires a non-trivial termination proof in Rocq, we will use well-founded recursion via the height of the term.
+The omitted termination proof is straightforward.
+In Rocq, we use the rocq-equations plugin to define the \lstinline|subst| function as follows:

-In our definition, we will use a monad combining state and maybe monads~\cite{Moggi91} with a parametric type constructor defined as \lstinline|M = fun ST X : Type, ST -> option X * ST|, a return operator \lstinline|ret| and a bind operator \lstinline|bind|, structured as an instance of the \lstinline|Monad| typeclass shown below.
-Also, we use a left-arrow notation for bind and a \lstinline|fail| operator for failures.

-We will use natural numbers \lstinline|nat| as the state for substitutions.
-Moreover, we will make sure that state value \lstinline|s| will always be bigger than any used variable, i.e., all variables bigger or equal to \lstinline|var s| must be fresh.
-Thus, generating a fresh variable can be done by applying \lstinline|var| to the state value and then increasing it by one.
-See the Rocq definition of \lstinline|fresh| below.

-Then, the monadic substitution procedure \lstinline|subst'| can be defined in Rocq as shown below.
-Note that the definition uses a decreasing (i.e., fuel) parameter \lstinline|g| such that termination is guaranteed.
-Also, the procedure uses the binary operator \lstinline|=v?| to compare variables for equality and the function \lstinline|in_list| to decide list membership for variables.

-Although the procedure \lstinline|subst'| formally terminates, we must show that it does not fail if we start with a reasonable bound.
-It suffices to take the height of the term \lstinline|t| as fuel.
-The starting state needs to be larger than \lstinline|x| and larger than any variable in \lstinline|t| and \lstinline|u| --- this will be computed by \lstinline|1 + termListMaxVar [t; u; Var x]|.
-We can prove the following property in Rocq:

-Using the function \lstinline|get_some : ∀ f : option ?A, f <> None -> ?A| we define \lstinline|subst| such that the computation is done by \lstinline|subst'| but the \lstinline|Some| constructor is removed in the end:
+Note that in a practical implementation, instead of using the \lstinline|fresh| function, generating fresh variables could, for example, be implemented using a state monad modelling an incrementing counter, such that we would not need to manage explicit lists of variable names.

-Finally, we can prove that the value computed by \lstinline|subst| conforms to the specification provided by the substitution relation.
-We can prove the following property in Rocq:
+Finally, we prove that the definition of \lstinline|subst| conforms to the specification provided by the relational definition of substitution.
+Namely, for each term \lstinline|t|, there exists an $\alpha$-equivalent term \lstinline|t'|, such that \lstinline|t'⎡y→u⎤~subst t y u|.
+In detail, we prove the following property in Rocq: